Enegnei/AppleVsFBI/AppleVsFBI.md

 It shouldn't be easy, but it's still possible.
 Disabling security features in so many devices also shouldn't be easy, but it's possible and, considering Apple's response, a very real problem.

-Ray Dillinger frames the FBI's court order in a rather interesting way: [as a dramatic & unfriendly bug report](https://web.archive.org/web/20160224005522/http://www.metzdowd.com/pipermail/cryptography/2016-February/028269.html).
+Ray Dillinger framed the FBI's court order in a rather interesting way: [as a dramatic & unfriendly bug report](https://web.archive.org/web/20160224005522/http://www.metzdowd.com/pipermail/cryptography/2016-February/028269.html).

 ![FBI court order as a bug report](https://pbs.twimg.com/media/Cb6-D-eXIAAA1MW.png)

 Taking all of this into consideration:
-+ **Is Apple being asked to "create" a "backdoor"?** Unless you consider Apple creating a custom iOS, signed with their special software key, to be outside the bounds of 'normal' in terms of software authentication powers they *already* possessed, the answer is no. Remember that Apple *could use this capability at any time*, regardless of whether it's compelled or not.
-If you interpret 'normal' authentication to *not* include Apple's abilities and consider that 1) Apple disabling security features in their OS is an out-of-the-ordinary procedure for them & 2) though now weakly grounded, most Apple customers did have an expectation of confidentiality... then it could be argued that this is "creating a backdoor"; yes, I think that *whether or not this is a backdoor, a further distinction should be made on whether they are merely 'using' one or 'creating' one -- as such a fact is very important to Apple feeling enough pressure to increase iPhone security*.
-You can read Jonathan Ździarski's "[*Three-Prong Backdoor Test*](http://www.zdziarski.com/blog/?p=5785)" (see definition below), [EFF's thought-piece on the historical definition of backdoors](https://www.eff.org/deeplinks/2016/03/thinking-about-term-backdoor) or [another argument on this from the technical perspective by Brandon Edwards](https://medium.com/@drraid/it-s-a-backdoor-100-2460bf7f8010#.l5nwz4405) (note that I have not made my argument depend on it being limited to one device, which this article focuses on & disputes).
++ **Was Apple being asked to "create" a "backdoor"?** Unless you consider Apple creating a custom iOS, signed with their special software key, to be outside the bounds of 'normal' in terms of software authentication powers they *already* possessed, the answer is no. Remember that Apple *could use this capability at any time*, regardless of whether it's compelled or not.
+If you interpret 'normal' authentication to *not* include Apple's abilities and consider that 1) Apple disabling security features in their OS is an out-of-the-ordinary procedure for them & 2) though now weakly grounded, most Apple customers did have an expectation of confidentiality... then it could be argued that this was "creating a backdoor."
+I think that, *whether or not this was a backdoor, a further distinction should be made on whether they were going to be 'using' one or 'creating' one -- as such a fact is very important to Apple feeling enough pressure to increase iPhone security*.
+You can read Jonathan Ździarski's "[*Three-Prong Backdoor Test*](http://www.zdziarski.com/blog/?p=5785)" (see definition below), [EFF's thought-piece on the historical definition of backdoors](https://www.eff.org/deeplinks/2016/03/thinking-about-term-backdoor) or [another argument on this from the technical perspective by Brandon Edwards](https://medium.com/@drraid/it-s-a-backdoor-100-2460bf7f8010#.l5nwz4405) (note that I did not make my argument depend on it being limited to one device, which this article focused on & disputed).

 > A **backdoor** is a component of a security mechanism, in which the component is active on a computer system without consent of the computer’s owner, performs functions that subvert purposes disclosed to the computer’s owner, and is under the control of an undisclosed actor.

-+ **Is Apple being told to "break encryption"?** Again, this still depends on your interpretation of the previous question.
-The encryption system of the iOS 9 itself is not being broken; security features dealing with how authentication is proven are.
++ **Was Apple being ordered to "break encryption"?** Again, this still depends on your interpretation of the previous question.
+The encryption system of the iOS 9 itself was not being broken; security features dealing with how authentication is proven were.
 [Brute-force attacks](https://www.techopedia.com/definition/18091/brute-force-attack) are a hack of security vulnerabilities, not an encryption backdoor.

-Therefore, it would be rather more accurate to say the FBI is demanding that Apple *take advantage of system security vulnerabilities which already exist.*
+Therefore, it would be rather more accurate to say the FBI was demanding that Apple *take advantage of system security vulnerabilities which already existed.*

 ## What are the technical & legal concerns involved?
 #### Technical Concerns